-Table 1.3

-Additional Households Projected: 2011 - 2031
+Table 1.3 Additional Household Projected: 2011-2031

 Households 2011-2016 2016-2027 2027-2031

 Singles and Semi-Detached 185 1,011 300

 Multiple Dwellings 35 142 73

 Apartments 35 56 27

 Other 0 0 0

 Total 255 1,090 400

-Source: Town of Kingsville Development Charges Background Study, 2017 d) based on the preceding tables, it is estimated that there will be a demand for approximately 1,609 additional dwellings from 2016 to 2031.
-Assuming an average density of 10 units per hectare, a total of 160 hectares of land will be required for residential development anticipated during the planning period to the year 2031.
+Source: Town of Kingsville Development Charges Background Study, 2017

 Those lands designated as "Residential" as shown on Schedules "A", "A1" and "A2" currently meet the required demand for residential development to the year 2031.
-Furthermore, the Essex County Official Plan provides that the existing inventory of residentially designated land is sufficient to accommodate the projected 20 year demand for additional housing units (to the year 2031), and sufficient land has been designated in the Town's Official Plan to accommodate the projected residential land use needs of the Town.
+Furthermore, the Essex County Official Plan provides that the existing inventory of residentially designated land is sufficient to accommodate the projected 20-year demand for additional housing units (to the year 2031), and sufficient land has been designated in the Town's Official Plan to accommodate the projected residential land use needs of the Town.

-e) The Town will work with the County and the local municipalities to ensure an appropriate growth projection and allocation to the Town of Kingsville at the time of the next County Official Plan review.
+e) The Town will work with the County and the local municipalities to ensure an appropriate growth projection and allocation to the Town of Kingsville as part of the preparation of the next County of Essex Official Plan which began in 2021.